visual-space/visual-editor/README.md

 ## Documentation
 Learn more about Visual Editor architecture and how to use the features.

-- **[Editor (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/editor/editor.md)** - Renders the document content as commanded by the `EditorController`.
+- **[Editor (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/editor/editor.md)** - The widget that renders the document content as commanded by the `EditorController`.
-- **[Editor Controller (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/controller/editor-controller.md)** - Controls the editor, sync the toolbar, exposes useful callbacks.
+- **[Editor Controller (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/controller/editor-controller.md)** - Controls the editor, and the editor toolbar, exposes useful callbacks.
 - **[Documents (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/documents/documents.md)** - Delta documents are used to store text edits and styling attributes.
 - **[Toolbar (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/toolbar/toolbar.md)** - Displays buttons used to edit the styling of the text.
 - **[Blocks (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/blocks/blocks.md)** - Documents templates are composed of lines of text and blocks of text.